 |M9.
 Visibility biases|

 Visibility is a very difficult parameter to predict with a global model, a problem exacerbated somewhat by there being no aerosol emissions/transport.
 Since introduction of this diagnostic variable in May 2015 characteristics have been investigated, over Europe.
-Impressions of overall performance were positive, though the following general issues were noted
+Impressions of overall performance were positive, though the following general issues have been noted

 a) visibility in radiation fog tends to drop a bit too low, on average (e.g. 50m when 100m would be better)

 b) radiation fog formation tends to occur bit too late, and fog clearance a bit too early (e.g. 1-3 h typical bias in each case)

 c) background visibility (when no fog or precipitation) seems to be a bit too high overall

 d) hill fog seems to be under-represented (though this may relate to model orography limitations)

-e) visibility tends to drop a bit too low during precipitation
+e) visibility tends to be too low during rainfall

 |M10.
 Sea ice in the Baltic|